CurtisUnderwood/CSI3140-WebProject/README.md

 Anthony Zhao 300130883 and Curtis Underwood 300136055

+# Known Issues

+We are having trouble having the highscore persist, most likely due to the lack of backend implementation We decided not to worry about it because we were supposed to do a backend not try to hack react and store a variable to persit

 # NPM Information

 This project uses npm@8.10.0 and before running it you need to run npm i to install all the necessary packages.